woofwoofinc/rktmachine/docs/tutorial.rst

 Start the container from scratch.

-(Note that superuser privileges are needed to run buildah commands and that the installation of buildah on the CoreOS VM is setuid root.)
+(Note that superuser privileges are needed to run buildah commands.)

 ::